 Capitalization is used heavily in asset-intensive environments, such as manufacturing, where depreciation can be a large part of total expenses.
 Conversely, capitalization may be extremely rare in a services industry, especially when the cap limit is set high enough to avoid the recordation of personal computers and laptops as fixed assets.

 If a company constructs fixed assets, the interest cost of any borrowed funds used to pay for the construction can also be capitalized and recorded as part of the underlying fixed assets.
+This step is usually only taken for substantial construction projects.

 Capitalization can be used as a tool to commit financial statement reporting fraud.
 If costs are capitalized that should have been charged to expense, current income is inflated, at the expense of future periods over which additional depreciation will now be charged.
 This practice can be spotted by comparing cash flows to net income; cash flows should be substantially lower than net income.